serkankartal/MLP-3D-PlantSeg/README.md

 📥 **Download the sample dataset** :

-Replace the existing data folder in the GitHub repository with the one you downloaded.
+Replace the existing data folder in the GitHub repository with the data folder you downloaded.

 👉 [View on Figshare](https://figshare.com/articles/dataset/Sample_3D_Chickpea_Dataset_for_AI-Based_and_Classical_Plant_Segmentation/28796219)